 A look back at the MAP public speaking contest

-On Monday, November 4, the historic building, and more specifically the Anatomy Amphitheater, hosted the public speaking competition organized by MAP.
-An evening entirely dedicated to public speaking, where everyone could express their ideas, defend their convictions, and play with words, whether they were accustomed to verbal jousting or simply curious to discover the exercise.
+Monday On Monday, November 4, the historic building—specifically the Anatomy Amphitheater—hosted the public speaking contest organized by MAP.
+It was an evening entirely dedicated to public speaking, where everyone could express their ideas, defend their beliefs, and play with words, whether they were seasoned debaters or simply curious to try their hand at it.

-Dr. Virginie Perotin, Mila Esclafit, Mamadou Lamine Yade, and Laurent Visier made up the jury.
+The jury consisted of Dr. Virginie Perotin, Mila Esclafit, Mamadou Lamine Yade, and Laurent Visier.

-The audience was treated to a variety of performances: some funny, others touching, inspiring, or more powerful.
-The assigned themes allowed the 10 participants to showcase their creativity and put their eloquence to the test.
-The attentive and committed jury then ranked the speakers in the competition to determine the three finalists.
+The audience enjoyed a variety of performances: some were funny, others touching, inspiring, or more thought-provoking.
+The assigned topics allowed the 10 participants to showcase their creativity and put their public speaking skills to the test.
+The attentive and engaged jury then evaluated the competing speakers to select the three finalists.

-The evening was also enlivened by a concert by Medley, which helped to create a friendly atmosphere, as well as an all-you-can-eat sushi buffet that was enjoyed by all.
+The evening also featured a concert by Medley, which helped create a lively atmosphere, as well as an all-you-can-eat sushi buffet that everyone enjoyed.

-The second phase of the competition began, and our finalists had 20 minutes to prepare a 5-minute speech on the same final topic.
+The second phase of the competition has begun; our finalists had 20 minutes to prepare a 5-minute speech on the same final topic.

 • 1st place: Kenza Farhane